SingAvi/Bulk_Youtube_DL/README.md

 ## Steps To Execute
   - Clone project https://github.com/SingAvi/Bulk_Youtube_DL.git
+  - Install the "pythube" library for the python-script */ windows -  $ pip install pytube
   - Add your links in the ".txt" file provided with the project.
   - Open Terminal and push down to the directory of the project.
   - Execute by typing